-- Lightning-caused wildfires are an important component of the boreal forest and arctic tundra ecosystems, and the complete exclusion of these fires is neither ecologically sound nor economically feasible. - Human-caused wildfires often pose a threat to values and public safety and response planning should provide for appropriate prevention, education, restriction and community assistance plans and programs. - The population of Alaska is increasing; subdivisions and residential areas are expanding into previously undeveloped areas. - The natural role of fire in the environment must be tempered by the need to protect human life and health, qualifying property, and valued natural and cultural resources. - Well-trained, well-equipped, and adequately funded fire-related resources are essential to maintain public safety and public confidence in the fire management programs and to provide cost effective suppression. - Wildland fire management programs, activities, and processes should be compatible within and between jurisdictional and Protecting Agencies.
+- Lightning-caused wildfires are an important component of the boreal forest and arctic tundra ecosystems, and the complete exclusion of these fires is neither ecologically sound nor economically feasible. - Human-caused wildfires often pose a threat to values and public safety; therefore, response planning should provide for appropriate prevention, education, restriction and community assistance plans and programs. - In many areas of Alaska, subdivisions and residential areas are expanding into previously undeveloped areas. - The natural role of fire in the environment must be tempered by the need to protect human life and health, qualifying property, and valued natural and cultural resources.

-- During the fire season, the availability of suppression resources may be limited and prioritization is frequently necessary. - Fire management options are defined independent of administrative boundaries.
-They prioritize initial response based on values at risk including human life, property, and ecosystem health and sustainability and substantially improve the effectiveness of wildland fire management - Annual review of fire management options is necessary to ensure that options remain appropriate as the distribution of values on the landscape, ownership, policies, and land management objectives change. - Fire management options are designed to guide initial response.
-However, every incident is unique and the default initial response will not always be appropriate.
+- Well-trained, well-equipped, and adequately funded fire-related resources are essential to maintain public safety and public confidence in the fire management programs and to provide cost effective suppression. - Wildland fire management programs, activities, and processes should be compatible within and between Jurisdictional and Protecting Agencies. - During the fire season, the availability of suppression resources may be limited, and prioritization is frequently necessary. - Fire management options are defined independent of administrative boundaries.
+They prioritize initial response based on values at risk including human life, property, and ecosystem health and sustainability and substantially improve the effectiveness of wildland fire management. - Annual review of fire management options is necessary to ensure that options remain appropriate as the distribution of values on the landscape, ownership, policies, and land management objectives change. - Fire management options are designed to guide initial response.
+However, every incident is unique, and the default initial response will not always be appropriate.
 Managers should evaluate each incident independently and determine whether a non-standard initial response is warranted. - Incident strategies and tactics will take into account life safety, values at risk, the availability of firefighting resources, access, local site and weather conditions, and the overall statewide and national situation. - Incident strategies and tactics may change as an incident evolves.
 Documentation of strategic wildfire decisions will be in accordance with applicable federal or state policies and procedures. - Agencies will work together with partners and other affected groups and individuals to prevent unauthorized ignition of wildfires and to pursue investigation of wildfires to understand cause and recover cost when appropriate. - Fuels (vegetation) treatments are important tools for mitigating wildfire risk to communities and other values, reducing wildfire expenditures, and accomplishing land and resource management objectives.
 Fuels mitigation activities may include the use of wildfire, prescribed fire, mechanical, and/or other types of treatments. - Agencies will work both individually and jointly to enhance knowledge and understanding of wildland fire management policies and practices through internal and external communication and education programs. - All fire management activities should be based on best available science and information.
-Alaska-specific fire-related research is encouraged. - Climate change and associated ecological and fire regime change have been documented in Alaska.
-The extent of further change is unknown, but modeling efforts generally predict an increase in fire occurrence over the next 50 years, with potential decreases in areas that experience a fire-mediated shift from coniferous to deciduous-dominated forest.
-It is known that large, severe, stand replacing fires are not compatible with human infrastructure.
-Anticipated longer fire seasons and changes in fuels and vegetation may complicate fire management activities and preparedness. - Under climate change scenarios, distribution of ecosystems may shift (i.e. shrubs growing further north or west in areas that previously were tundra), resulting in an anticipated change in fire seasons.
+Alaska-specific fire-related research is encouraged.

+- Climate change and associated ecological and fire regime changes have been documented in Alaska.
+The extent of further change is unknown, but modeling efforts predict an increase in fire occurrence over the next 50 years, with potential decreases in areas that experience a fire-mediated shift from coniferous to deciduous-dominated forest.
+Anticipated longer fire seasons and changes in fuels and vegetation may complicate fire management activities and preparedness. - With climate change and other natural processes, ecosystems are slowly shifting across the landscape (e.g., shrubs expanding further north and west in areas that were previously tussock tundra) and may result in unanticipated changes in fuels and fire regimes.